 - Often the student can assume the loan at some point

-And if you have any questions, get in touch with our free dedicated College Planner for individualized guidance for your future plans.
+And if you have any questions, get in touch with our free dedicated for personalized guidance so you can move forward with confidence.